Role of the Physical Therapist in the Management of Rheumatic Diseases

-Physical Therapists (PTs) are licensed healthcare providers who most often have a doctoral degree.
-All states allow some form of direct access to PTs, which means that you can go directly to a PT without a doctor’s referral.
-However, check with your insurance company for their policies on referrals.
-You can find PTs in hospitals, outpatient clinics, nursing facilities, schools, and some workplaces and gyms.
-PTs are specialists in movement, pain, and endurance, and can help you learn how to manage your disease from day to day.
-This can be through education, use of a device, such as a cane, or ongoing treatment for pain and loss of function.
-PTs are focused on you and your unique needs.
+Physical therapists (PTs) are licensed healthcare providers who most often have a doctoral degree and are specialists in movement, pain, and endurance.
+PTs can help rheumatic disease patients learn how to manage their disease from day to day through education, use of a device, or ongoing treatment for pain and loss of function.

-If you are having trouble with any of the following, a physical therapist can help.
+If you are having trouble with any of the following, a PT can help.

-Activity ModificationIs there something you love to do, or need to do, that you now find difficult?
-A PT can recommend a different way to complete a task with less pain and energy use.
+A PT can recommend a different way to complete a task or activity with less pain and energy use.

 PTs can consult with you and your workplace to recommend accommodations under the Americans with Disabilities Act.